practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 sender's IO will no longer be writable.
 The sender will then have to wait until the receiver can catch up and free up the kernel's buffer.

-The goal of an I/O loop is to produce some more usable events:
+Because these low level operations can be tedious to work with, the goal of an I/O loop is to trigger some more usable events:

 1. Data: A chunk of data was sent to us.
 2. Close: The IO was closed.
 3. Drain: We've sent all buffered outgoing data.
 4. Accept: A new connection was opened (only for servers).

+All of this functionality can be built on top of Ruby's `IO` objects with a bit of effort.

 ## Dealing with IOs